Guide for editors

 Guest editors

-An external guest editor may be called for to handle submissions to a special volume or in case the regular editors have conflicting interests.
+An external guest editor may be called for to handle submissions to a special track / special volume or in case the regular editors have conflicting interests.
 It is the journal's responsibility to provide proper training, usually by assigning a ‘tutor’ who would guide the guest editor through the workflow without interfering with the actual decisions taken.
 It is expected that the guest editor applies the same quality standards in the editorial decisions as a regular handling editor would do.

 Production editors